Home

 • Thy seed will I establish for ever, and build up thy throne to all generations.
 Selah."

 Whether of urging our thoughtful meditation upon our sinfulness, speaking of spiritual thrones, declaring God as our spiritual refuge, or speaking in "types" about Christ, this word is an exhortation for us to be wise and "measure or weigh" what has been said that we do not miss its true meaning and import.
 The word is used in the Psalms seventy-three times, and is also used in Habakkuk three times.
-Each time it is illustrating that we should measure wisely or 'weigh' solemnly what is being said. e.g:
+Each time it illustrates that we should measure wisely or 'weigh' solemnly what is being said. e.g:

 Habakkuk 3:13